Allows administrators to globally disable comments on their site. Comments can be disabled according to post type. Multisite friendly.

 You may like to point your theme's author to this explanation of what they are doing wrong, and how to fix it.

-If your theme still displays the message, you will have to edit its files manually to remove it.
+If you still see the message, then it means your theme is overriding this behaviour, and you will have to edit its files manually to remove it.
 Two common approaches are to either delete or comment out the relevant lines in

 wp-content/your-theme/comments.php, or to add a declaration to

 wp-content/your-theme/style.css that hides the message from your visitors.
 In either case, make you you know what you are doing!